MichalRoko/PowerBI-dashboards/KindleBooks2023/README.md

 The dataset was initially cleaned in Python and then additional changes were made in PowerQuery (like grouping genres, changing data types etc.)

-The data used for this project was taken from kaggle (The dataset used for this project is taken from Kaggle (https://www.kaggle.com/datasets/asaniczka/amazon-kindle-books-dataset-2023-130k-books).
+The data used for this project was taken from kaggle (https://www.kaggle.com/datasets/asaniczka/amazon-kindle-books-dataset-2023-130k-books).

 ![Preview](Dashboardimage.jpg)
 # Dashboard contents